wcrice/wcrice-github.io/_posts/2019-06-06-water-year-plots.md

 title: "Calculating Water Year and Moving Mean"
 author: "Bill Rice"
 date: "6/6/2019"
+htmlwidgets: TRUE
 ---

 # Estimating Annual Precipitation and Moving Averages using R

 In the United States of America the common definition of a water year among hydrologists is from October 1st to September 30th.
 This script walks you through pulling data from the NOAA Climate Data search tool and building a graph showing annual precipitation over each water year in the dataset.

-Start by visiting {r}[NOAA's Climate Data Search Tool](https://www.ncdc.noaa.gov/cdo-web/search?datasetid=GHCND) and downloading a CSV formated file containing daily precipitation.
+Start by visiting [NOAA's Climate Data Search Tool](https://www.ncdc.noaa.gov/cdo-web/search?datasetid=GHCND) and downloading a CSV formated file containing daily precipitation.

 # Load the necessary libraries